vishvAsa/AgamaH/AryaH/hinduism/branches/shAktaH/yoginIhRdayam/padoux-jeanty/1_encounter_in_the_chakra.md

 and bliss.
 A division of mantras in nine \[corresponds to\] this ninefold *cakra* . //12–13//

-*dharmādharmau tathātmanau mātṛ meyau tathā pramā* //12//
+*dharmādharmau tathātmanau mātṛmeyau tathā pramā* //12//

 *navayonyātmakam idaṁ cidānandaghanaṁ mahat* /